google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/optimize-encoding-and-transfer.md

 The best way to compress redundant or unnecessary data is to eliminate it altogether.
 We can’t just delete arbitrary data, but in some contexts where we have content-specific knowledge of the data format and its properties, it's often possible to significantly reduce the size of the payload without affecting its actual meaning.

 <pre class="prettyprint">
-{% includecode content_path="web/fundamentals/performance/optimizing-content-efficiency/_code/minify.html" region_tag="full" %}
+{% includecode content_path="web/fundamentals/performance/optimizing-content-efficiency/_code/minify.html" region_tag="full" adjust_indentation="auto" %}
 </pre>

 Consider the simple HTML page above and the three different content types that it contains: HTML markup, CSS styles, and JavaScript.
 Each of these content types has different rules for what constitutes valid content, different rules for indicating comments, and so on.
 How can we reduce the size of this page?